TimDaub/taxtool/README.md

 That's why I ended building `taxtool` myself.
 My goal is to build a tool that supports an offline-first workflow.
-It doesn't impose opinion or juristicional-specific logic on the data. taxtools purpose is to deliver clean and honest data to financial authorities such that when they decided how they want to tax crypto, they can do so with my data.
+It doesn't impose opinion or juristicional-specific logic on the data. taxtools purpose is to deliver clean and factual data to financial authorities such that when they decided how they want to tax crypto, they can do so with my data.
 I want to build taxtool such that it remains a small and well-tested code base.